blogmarketing/blogmarketing.github.io/_posts/2024-01-17-small-business-need-ppc.md

 **The Bidding Process: A Tale of Competition and Relevance**

 When a user enters a search query, a PPC auction unfolds behind the scenes.
 Advertisers, having strategically bid on relevant keywords, vie for the opportunity to have their ads displayed alongside the search results.
-The search engine meticulously assesses each ad's relevance, quality, and landing page experience, assigning a higher ranking to those that excel.
+The search engine meticulously assesses each ad's relevance, quality, and **[landing page experience]({% post_url 2024-01-31-why-dedicated-landing-pages-matter %})**, assigning a higher ranking to those that excel.

 **The Ad's Arrival: A Journey from Click to Conversion**